 1.5.1 Callback interface

 The callback interface of the transport module contains several functions.
 Some of which are mandatory while others are only optional:

 - send_message Send a message.
-Mandatory

-- block Block the transport.
-Optional
+Mandatory - block Block the transport.
+Optional unblock - Unblock the transport.

-- This function is usefull for flow control.

-- unblock Unblock the transport.
 Optional